 Adai is a wonderful thick chunky Indian fritter style dish or Dosa.
 It is difficult to use English terms to describe Indian dishes.
 Dosa varieties can vary from something close to a thin fritter to being like a flatbread.
-Dosai are made from flours (lentil flour and rice flour) and are cooked in a pan, so technically they can be called Indian pan cakes.
-But really, they have little resemblance to them that it is best to stick to the Indian names.
+Dosai are made from flours (lentil flours and rice flours) and are cooked in a pan, so technically they can be called Indian pan cakes.
+But really, they have little resemblance to the Western idea of pancakes, so it is best to stick to the Indian names.
 You might like to read Indian Flatbreads – Pancakes?
 Or not?

 Adai – Thick Chunky Dosa

 1/4 cup channa dal

 1/4 cup toor dal (red gram dal)

 1/4 cup mung dal (green gram dal)

 3 dried red chillies

 1 tspn cumin seeds

 pinch asafoetida powder